Jakob-Lovato/Font-Classifier/README.md

 <img width="441" alt="Screen Shot 2022-08-16 at 3 27 03 PM" src="https://user-images.githubusercontent.com/106411094/184995927-afb08893-9ec5-405c-9308-d7a6926bc823.png">

 Here, the second suggestion is by far the most accurate.
 Sometimes with more edge cases (very thin fonts, very decorative fonts, etc.), the results vary like this case.
 But typically if the first font isn't a match, the second or third ones are pretty close.
 This could probably be improved with more training.

+Overall, the model seems to perform well in picking generally similar (and sometimes very similar) fonts to user input.
+If the user uploads an image of bold face serif text, the results will likely be bold face serif fonts, etc. Decorative fonts and other edge cases don't perform as well right now.